-- Peel the garlic cloves and roughly slice them.
+- Peel 4 garlic cloves and roughly slice them.
 Thoroughly drain the tomatoes, and slice them in half.
-In a bowl, toss the garlic and tomatoes with 1 tablespoon olive oil, ½ teaspoon kosher salt, and fresh ground pepper.
-Roughly tear 4 sprigs of rosemary into a few large pieces, and mix them in.
+In a bowl, toss the garlic and tomatoes with 1 tablespoon olive oil, ½ teaspoon kosher salt, and fresh ground black pepper.
+Roughly tear 4 sprigs of rosemary into a few large pieces and mix them into the tomatoes.

 - Pour the tomatoes into a baking dish and roast for 45 minutes, stirring once or twice.

-- Meanwhile, make the polenta: Bring 6 cups water to boil in a medium sauce pan.
-When the water boils, whisk in the 1½ cups corn meal in a slow steady stream, whisking constantly to prevent lumps.
+- Meanwhile, make the polenta: bring 6 cups water to boil in a medium saucepan.
+When the water boils, whisk in 1½ cups corn meal in a slow steady stream, whisking constantly to prevent lumps.
 Continue whisking until the polenta begins to thicken (around 1 to 2 minutes).
 Add 1 teaspoon kosher salt.

 - While the polenta cooks, fry the eggs in a skillet.

 - Remove the rosemary pieces from the tomatoes prior to serving.
 To serve, place polenta in a bowl, then top with roasted tomatoes and a fried egg.